 Proposition 1.
-The set $\mathcal{K} = \{K : \rho(A - BK) < 1\}$ is open.
+The set $K = \{K : \rho(A - BK) < 1\}$ is open.
 In general, it can be unbounded and nonconvex.
 The cost function (5) is continuous and nonconvex in K.

 See [21, 8] for some related proofs.
 We have also included more explanations in the supplementary material.
 An immediate consequence is that (6) becomes a nonconvex optimization problem.
 Another important fact is that the objective function (5) is also nonsmooth.
-As a matter of fact, (5) is subject to two sources of nonsmooth, and the optimization step over $\omega \in [0, 2\pi]$ is also nonsmooth.
+As a matter of fact, (5) is subject to two sources of nonsmoothness.
+Based on (5), we can see that the largest eigenvalue for a fixed frequency ω is nonsmooth, and the optimization step over $\omega \in [0, 2\pi]$ is also nonsmooth.
 As a matter of fact, the \mathcal{H}{∞} objective function (5) can be non-differentiable over important feasible points, e.g. optimal points.
 Fortunately, it is well known1 that the \mathcal{H}{∞} objective function (5) has the following desired property so it is Clarke subdifferentiable.